ikt32/GTAVManualTransmission/doc/README.md

 #### `SteerAngleAlt` : Any less than `SteerAngleMax`
 Soft lock for in planes and boats.

+#### `ANTIDEADZONE` :
+Anti-deadzone for throttle and brake, so throttle and brake are direct.
+`[STEER]` also has this entry but it's only active if steering control isn't patched.

 ### `[TO_KEYBOARD]`
 In this section you can assign wheel buttons to keyboard keys.
 A few examples have been given.
 The format is `[BUTTON] = [KEY]`.
 Up to 128 buttons